 In the case of merchant generators participating in SCED, the variable charges should be revised as per LTA/MTOAentered into and its supporting information should be shared with POSOCO.

+In the case of central sector generators with unallocated capacity share, benefit sharing for such capacity should not be undertaken as 'untied'capacity for such durations.
 In the absence of up gradation and seamless integration of SLDC software, the respective SLDC may exposed to a counter party risk in case of a communication failure.
 It highlights the need of adequate capacity building of SLDCs, and enhancing feedback protocols to identify and address such communication failures.

 Allocation of Transmission Capacity